 To prove the claim, we only need to consider the case when the number of dividing curves on $A_{i-1}$ is the same as the number of dividing curves on $A\times \{2\}$ (since the number of dividing curves on $A_i$ can only differ from those on $A_{i-1}$ by $2$).
-In this case, $A_{i-1}$ is contact isotopic to $A\times\{2\}$ and the torus $T_{i-1}$ is contact isotopic to $\partial\widehat{V}_1$.
-Label the dividing curves on $\partial T_{i-1}$ (and $\partial\widehat{V}_1$) as shown in first drawing of Figure~\ref{fig:diskequiv} (notice that the annulus in the figure is equivalent to the horizontal annulus for $\widehat{V}_1 \setminus V_1$, which is the subsurface of $\{\theta\} \times P$ as shown in Figure~\ref{fig:pants}).
-To proceed we note the following result which will be established later.
+In this case, $A_{i-1}$ is contact isotopic to $A\times\{2\}$ and the torus $\widehat T_{i-1}$ is contact isotopic to $\partial\widehat{V}_1$.
+Label the points of intersection of the dividing curves on $\widehat T_{i-1}$ (and $\partial\widehat{V}_1$) with $A_{i-1}$ by $p_i$ as shown in first drawing of Figure~\ref{fig:diskequiv} (notice that the annulus in the figure is equivalent to the horizontal annulus for $\widehat{V}_1 \setminus V_1$, which is the subsurface of $\{\theta\} \times P$ as shown in Figure~\ref{fig:pants}).
+To proceed, we note the following result, which will be established later.

 \begin{lemma} Suppose $(P_1,P_2)$ is totally $2$-inconsistent.
 Then there exist no effective bypasses in $\widehat{V}_1$, except for the ones for $p_1$. \end{lemma}